Review mapping

 Example

 We ingested a file with 1,000 records personal data containing the following columns: ID, First Name, Last Name, Email, SSN, and Country Code.
 To create the mapping, we selected the Auto Mapping type, and CluedIn automatically generated the mapping for the data set.
-Since our data set included the ‘ID’ column, it was automatically selected as the entity origin code.
+Since our data set included the ‘ID’ column, it was automatically selected as the primary identifier.
 This is a favorable option because no empty or duplicate values were found during the current data set check.
 It means that the ID is a reliable value to uniquely represent the record in CluedIn.

 review-mapping-3.png

 If we select a column that contains duplicate values (for example, country), the status check will immediately inform us of the number of duplicate values in the data set.
 By selecting View more details, you can view the number of duplicate values in the data set, which values are duplicates, and the number of times the duplicate value occurs in the data set.
 Referring to the screenshot below, there are 3 duplicate values in the data set: United States, Canada, and Spain.
 The value United States occurs in 550 records.
-If we proceed with this as the entity origin code and process the data, all 550 records will be merged into a single golden record.
+If we proceed with this as the primary identifier and process the data, all 550 records will be merged into a single golden record.
 In this case, the country cannot serve as a unique representation for each record, as it is acceptable for records to share the same country.

 review-mapping-4.png